The Desires of Our Hearts

 So, as with Job, we are wise to yield, to surrender, regardless of our limited understanding.
 We need to say, as Jesus did in Gethsemane, “Not my will but Yours be done.”
 The more quickly we surrender our will to what God is saying and doing, the more quickly our wayward emotions will come in line with that surrender.
 Our submitted will is like an anchor we can hold on to when our thoughts and emotions buffet us in the matter.
 It begins to sink in that God Himself is in charge of every aspect of our lives.
 Other people cannot overrule what He allows to come and buffet us.

-This is how we are learning to trust, then delight, then commit our ways to Him.
+This is how we learn to trust, then delight, then commit our ways to Him.
+He is building our faith every time we surrender to Him, regardless of understanding why.
 He is able to turn a resisting heart into a willing heart:

 “…for it is God who is at work in you, both to desire and to work for His good pleasure.”
 Philippians 2:13